GenScript Biotech

-GenScript Biotech, fully known as GenScript Biotech Corporation, usually referred to as simply GenScript, is a China–based biotech company.
+GenScript Biotech, fully known as GenScript Biotech Corporation, usually referred to as simply GenScript, is a Chinese biotech company.
 It was co-founded in 2002 in New Jersey by Fangliang Zhang, Ye Wang, and Luquan Wang.
-The company mainly provides life science research application instruments and services.
+Headquartered in Nanjing, the company provides equipment and services for the life sciences.
 It was listed on the Hong Kong Stock Exchange in 2015.
-The current rotating CEO of the firm is Shao Weihui, who also served as the chief operating officer and Chinese Communist Party Committee Secretary for the company.
-The company's main subsidiaries include Legend Biotech, ProBio Technology, and Bestzyme.
+The current rotating CEO of the firm is Sherry Shao, who previously served as the chief operating officer and Chinese Communist Party Committee Secretary for the company.
+The company's subsidiaries include GenScript Life Science Group, ProBio Technology, and Bestzyme.

-Outside of the United States, GenScript has established presences in China, Singapore, Japan, the United Kingdom, and the Netherlands, among others.
-The company's operations are divided into four main segments, CDMO platform, life-science services and products platform, integrated cell therapy platform, and industrial synthetic products platform.
-In September 2021, the firm and its subsidiary Probio received series A funding from Hillhouse Capital.

 History

-GenScript was formed in 2002 in New Jersey.
-In 2004, it set up a research and production base in Nanjing, China.
-In 2009, the company secured a $15 million investment from KPCB China Fund.
+GenScript Biotech Corporation was founded in 2002 in New Jersey by Fangliang "Frank" Zhang, Ye "Sally" Wang, and Luquan "Larry" Wang.
+In 2004, it set up a research and production base in Nanjing, China, where it is now headquartered.
+It operates in the United States, China, and Singapore.

-In 2011, the company opened a subsidiary in Japan.
-In 2013, it established Bestzyme.
-In the following year, another subsidiary of the firm, Legend Biotech, was founded.
-In 2015, GenScript went public on the SEHK.
+In 2013, it established its subsidiary Bestzyme.
+In the following year, another subsidiary, Legend Biotech, was founded.
+In 2015, GenScript went public on the Hong Kong Stock Exchange.

-In 2017, the Chinese government accepted Nanjing Legend's application for running clinical trials for its blood cancer treatment, with its IND application approved by the CFDA.
-In the same year, Legend Biotech USA Inc. and Legend Biotech Ireland Limited, non-wholly owned subsidiaries of GenScript, entered into a collaboration agreement with Janssen Biotech to share CAR-T treatments in the US and China.
-Subsequently, GenScript fully acquired CustomArray.
+In 2017, the Chinese government accepted Nanjing Legend's application for running clinical trials for its blood cancer treatment.

-In 2020, its subsidiary Probio was launched.
+In 2020, its subsidiary Probio was launched and Legend Biotech was listed on the NASDAQ.
 In the same year, Genscript collaborated with Duke-NUS Medical School to develop and manufacture a serology test called cPass for the detection of COVID-19.
 On November 6, the cPass test received emergency use authorization from the US FDA.
-Prior to that, Legend Biotech was listed on the NASDAQ under the symbol "LEGN".

 In 2022, Carvykti, a CAR-T cell therapy developed by Janssen Biotech and Legend Biotech, was approved by the US FDA for the treatment of multiple myeloma in adult patients.
-In the same year, it opened a protein and gene manufacturing facility in Singapore.

-In November 2023, Legend Biotech and Novartis signed an out-license deal to develop and manufacture Legend's chimeric antigen receptor (CAR-T) therapies, which target delta-like ligand protein 3 (DLL3), including large cell neuroendocrine carcinoma candidate LB2102.
-Novartis will pay the New-Jersey–based biotech $100 million upfront, and Legend Biotech will be eligible to receive up to $1.01 billion in clinical, regulatory, and commercial milestone payments and tiered royalties.